junxit/us-congress-code/title-15/chapter-14b/sec-689c.md

   - **(1)** the company is a newly formed for-profit entity or a newly formed for-profit subsidiary of an existing entity;
   - **(2)** the company has a management team with experience in community development financing or relevant venture capital financing; and
   - **(3)** the company has a primary objective of economic development of low-income geographic areas.
-- **(b)** *Application* To participate, as a New Markets Venture Capital company, in the program established under this part a company meeting the eligibility requirements set forth in subsection (a) of this section shall submit an application to the Administrator that includes—
+- **(b)** *Application* To participate, as a New Markets Venture Capital company, in the program established under this part a company meeting the eligibility requirements set forth in subsection (a) shall submit an application to the Administrator that includes—
   - **(1)** a business plan describing how the company intends to make successful developmental venture capital investments in identified low-income geographic areas;
   - **(2)** information regarding the community development finance or relevant venture capital qualifications and general reputation of the company’s management;
   - **(3)** a description of how the company intends to work with community organizations and to seek to address the unmet capital needs of the communities served;